 Have you ever wondered what the importance of sales and marketing alignment is?
-Despite the fact that sales and marketing departments are on the same team, they’re not always the best of friends.
-In fact, a survey from 2011 found that 87% of the terms used by marketing and sales teams to describe each other are negative, while a more recent LeanData survey showed that “51% of marketers are not satisfied with the level of communication between the teams and 53% of sales professionals are not pleased with marketing’s support.”
+Despite the fact that these two departments are on the same team, they’re not always the best of friends.
+In fact, a survey from 2011 found that 87% of the terms used by marketing and sales teams to describe each other are negative.
+Meanwhile, a more recent LeanData survey showed that “51% of marketers are not satisfied with the level of communication between the teams, and 53% of sales professionals are not pleased with marketing’s support.”

-This longstanding rivalry is more than just being able to easily determine sides for your organisation’s annual softball game; it could potentially slow your business’ growth.
-But when working together, this dynamic duo has the power to decrease costs, increase metrics, and create more concise lifecycles so you can support your potential clients’ needs.
+This longstanding rivalry is more than just being able to easily determine sides for your organisation’s annual softball game.
+When your marketing and sales teams can’t agree, it can really slow down your business’s growth.
+However, when you get them in synergy, this dynamic duo can produce a decrease in costs, an increase in metrics, and create more concise lifecycles to support your clients’ needs better.

-Additionally, Aberdeen found that “highly aligned organisations achieved an average of 32% annual revenue growth — while less well-aligned companies reported an average 7% decline in revenue.”
-Other research shows:
+Additionally, Aberdeen found that “highly aligned organisations achieved an average of 32% annual revenue growth, while less well-aligned companies reported an average 7% decline in revenue.”

 “Organisations with tightly aligned sales and marketing functions enjoyed 36% higher customer retention rates and 38% higher sales win rates.” – MarketingProfs

-Simply put, your sales and marketing teams need to work together, because aligned sales and marketing achieve higher sales!
 But how exactly can you get these two departments to go from rivals to besties?
-You first have to get them on the same page.

-Because your sales team is frequently communicating with customers, marketers can use those comments and feedback to develop more relevant and timely content, such as guides that describe how customers can get the most out of your product.
+Because your sales team is frequently communicating with customers, marketers can use those insights to develop more relevant and timely content.
+Such as, guides that describe how customers can get the most out of your product.

-For example, if you’re an online clothing retailer and your sales team discovers that a major pain point for your customers is having difficulty determining their size and how to exchange items, then you could share that info with your marketing department so they could create compelling blog posts like “5 Quick Ways to Determine Your Shoe Size” or “How You Can Exchange Your Purchase With Just One Click.”
+For example, you’re an online retailer.
+Your sales team discovers that a major pain point for your customers is determining their size and how to exchange items.
+With this information at hand, your marketing department can quickly whip up helpful blog posts.
+For example, “5 Quick Ways to Determine Your Shoe Size” or “How You Can Exchange Your Purchase With Just One Click”.

 Share information to personalise emails

+Now, your sales team will dive deeper and interact with the customers one-on-one.
+Guiding them through the journey.
+Doing so allows sales to personalise the entire customer experience, specifically the emails.
 Instead of sending the same email to your entire audience, you can send the right message to the right person at the right time.
-This strengthens the relationship between you and your customers, and it increases conversions.

 Systematise lead scoring

-It’s necessary for marketing and sales to have an ongoing conversation regarding lead conversion — specifically what’s working, what’s not, and why it’s either working or not.
-The reason is that creating and converting MQLs to SQLs is a constantly evolving target, and both teams need to have one system in place for scoring and evaluating leads in order to understand their potential and how you’re going to engage them in a timely and relevant manner.
+It’s necessary for marketing and sales to have an ongoing conversation regarding lead conversion.
+What’s working, what’s not, and why it’s either working or not.
+The reason is that creating and converting MQLs to SQLs is a constantly evolving target.
+Both teams need to have one system in place for scoring and evaluating leads in order to understand their potential and how you’re going to engage them in a timely and relevant manner.

-Your sales team can provide insights and generalisations about the leads they’ve been interacting with while your marketing team is conducting research that can inform more broader insights.
-Despite these differences, both teams are ultimately focused on engaging the same prospects and need to be aligned on decisions and pricing.
+Your sales team can provide insights and generalisations about the leads they’ve been interacting with.
+And your marketing team can conduct research that can inform more broader insights.
+Ultimately, both teams are focused on engaging the same prospects and need to be aligned on decisions and pricing.

 Together, both teams should develop comprehensive buyer personas so they can effectively target your ideal customer, increase acquisition, and generate targeted ads and pitches.